Squinkz/XMPInterpolator/README.md

 - Lightroom with XMP sidecar files enabled (Catalog Settings → Metadata → Automatically write changes into XMP), or use Metadata → Save Metadata to File to create sidecars.
 - Python 3.x.
+- exiftool (provided) - only required for XMP extraction

 If you use DNG or DNG based (GPR) images (Lightroom writes metadata into the file), set `"extractXMPfromImages": True` in the settings dictionary and the script will extract XMP sidecar files for you.